robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 If the number of distinct values in a column is small compared to the number of rows,  we can take a column with n distinct values and turn it into n separate bitmaps: one bitmap for each distinct value, with one bit for each row.
 The bit is 1 if the row has that value, and 0 if not.

 If n is very small (eg, a country column may have approximately 200 distinct values), those bitmaps can be stored with one bit per row.

+If n is bigger, there will be a lot of zeros in most of the bitmaps (they are said to be sparse).
+In that case, the bitmaps can be additionally run-length encoded, at the bottom of the above illustration.